The first time we met...Part 2

 The social workers were amazed at how well our meeting had gone and seemed really happy and relieved!

 Not long after you fell asleep It was time to go and I just wanted to take you home.
-We were coming back the following day (or day after, I can’t remember) and that time it would be just us and your foster carers, no social workers.
+We were coming back the following day (or the day after, I can’t remember) and that time it would be just us and your foster carers, no social workers.

 We went home our hearts bursting.
-I felt like I had had an out of body experience.
-That some how that didn’t just happen.
+I felt like I had had an out-of-body experience.
+That somehow that didn’t just happen.
 Yesterday I was at work and today I held my baby!